mrmicahcooper/rench/README.md

 ```

 #### Alternatively
-You can just enter a Github user and it will print their toosl for you
+You can just enter a Github user and it will print their tools for you
 to choose one.

 ```bash